Sabiha Sertel: Resimli Ay, 1924-1931

-Tan 1936-1945
+Tan, 1936-1945

-Zekeriya Sertel became co-owner of Tan [Dawn], a struggling Turkish daily newspaper and publishing house.
+Zekeriya Sertel became co-owner of Tan (Dawn), a struggling daily newspaper and publishing house.
 Under the Sertels, Tan became Turkey's second largest newspaper and the couple's final and most prominent publication.

 In the lead-up to World War II and during the war itself, the newspaper was known for strongly opposing the ideas and policies of fascist and Nazi movements within Turkey and abroad.
 In her column “Görüsler” [Opinions], Sertel focused on political issues and warned against forming an alliance with Germany during the war.
 Critics attacked Sertel, publishing caricatures with insulting titles such as “The Bolshevik Wench” and “The Gypsy with the Pair of Tongs.”

-Sertel was banned three times from writing, first in 1941 for criticizing Turkey's collaboration with Germany during the WWII, second for her writing against the nationalist movement in Turkey in 1942, and the third time again in 1942, for her writing about colonialism in the 19th century in relation to both world wars.
+Sertel was banned three times from writing, first in 1941 for criticizing Turkey's collaboration with Germany during the war, second for her writing against the nationalist movement in Turkey in 1942, and the third time again in 1942, for her writing about colonialism in the 19th century in relation to both world wars.